 Does Pilates Help with Menopause?
 (Everything You Need to Know)

-If you are going through menopause and wondering whether Pilates can help you deal with its challenges, you have come to the right place.
-In this comprehensive guide, we will explore the question: does Pilates help with menopause & its symptoms?
+If you are going through Menopause and have been told to try Pilates, here’s why.
+In this comprehensive guide, we will explore the question: does Pilates actually help with Menopause & its symptoms?

 What Is Menopause?

-Menopause is the natural end of a woman's reproductive years, occurring between 45 and 55, defined as the permanent cessation of menstrual periods for at least 12 consecutive months due to declining ovarian function.
+Menopause is the natural end of a woman's reproductive years, occurring typically between 45 and 55, but can be seen far earlier in some women.
+It’s medically defined as the permanent cessation of menstrual periods for at least 12 consecutive months due to declining ovarian function.
+But the symptoms of Menopause are far more than just the ending of the menstrual period.

 What Are The Symptoms Of Menopause?